New Brunswick Provincial Nominee Program: Post-Graduate Entrepreneurial Stream

 - have owned and operated a business in New Brunswick for at least one full year (100% ownership of business equity);

 - have a valid post-graduation work permit; and

 - demonstrate intention and ability to settle in New Brunswick.

 In addition to meeting the minimum requirements for the applicant, the established business must meet eligibility requirements for the program.

 Expression of Interest Points

 The first step for eligible individuals is to submit an Expression of Interest (EOI) form.
 An EOI will be reviewed based on the following factors: age, language, education, work experience, the economic benefit of the business (to the province), and adaptability.
-Candidates who have submitted an EOI are ranked under the unique PGES points system.Each factor receives a score.
-The applicant must score a minimum of 65 out of 100 to be considered eligible to apply to the program.
-The following table outlines each factor with the maximum number of points that may be awarded.
+Candidates are assigned a score based on the following:

 |Selection factor||Maximum Points|